EleonoraMelodia/RamenRush/README.md

 ## Development Status

 This project is currently under development.
-Planned improvements include implementation of media queries for responsiveness and enhancement of the payment simulation feature.
+It currently relies on a mock database with JSON files.
+In the future, there are plans to implement a database using Node.js for better data management and scalability.
+Planned improvements also include implementation of media queries for responsiveness and enhancement of the payment simulation feature.
+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements.

 ## Contributing